suabochica/javascript-es6-course/s02-js-basics/s02-js-basics.md

 - **1996**: Change from LiveScript to JavaScript to attract Java developers –a marketing action–.
 But, **Java has almost nothing to do with Java**.
 - **1997**: ECMAScript 1 became the first version of the JavaScript language standard.
 This means that ECMA Script is the language standard and JavaScript is the language in practice.
 ECMA is an international organization.
 - **2009**: ECMAScript 5 (ES5) was released with lots of new features.
 However, it took many years for browsers to implement all these changes, and until few years ago developers can use ES5 without any restrictions.
 - **2015**: ECMAScript 2015 (ES2015) was release as the **the biggest update ever** with a lot of new features.
 These version updates are a really big deal for JavaScript and the whole community.
-You will listen that this versio is also called ES6, but it's better use ES2015 because the ECMA organization will realease each year new version with a few minor updates.
+You will listen that this version is also called ES6, but it's better use ES2015 because the ECMA organization will release each year new version with a few minor updates.

 So, how is JavaScript today and which version should and we can use?